upavadi/TngApi_shortcodeConstructor/README.md

   - Show Living Data:
   - Show Names for Private:
   - I may implement the following in the next update
-    - Show LDS Data: Current shortcodes do not show LDS data
+    - Show LDS Data: Current shortcodes do not show LDS data, as do not have LDS data.
-    - Restrict access to assigned tree: As I only have one tree, I have not implemented this.
+    - Restrict access to assigned tree.
+As I only have one tree, I have not implemented this.
 Perhaps on next version.

  - It implements Privacy Credentials for the User
     - Allow to view information for living individuals
     - Allow to view information for private individuals
     - I may implement the following in the next update
       - Allow to view LDS information
-      - Restrict access to specific trees and branches
+      - Restrict access to specific trees and branches.

+# Change Log
+    - Current Released Version 1.0

+# Setup

 # Tested on
 - Wordpress platform: 5.9.3